raishakafle/RaishasBookStore/RaishasBookStore/README.txt

 I then edited the HomeController.cs file to explicitly define that the controller is in the Customer Area.
 I moved Views into Home and then modified the HomeController namespace.

+I modified the _ViewStart.cshtml to reflect the new path, then ran the application to see if it was still working, which it was so I moved on to adding a new ADMIN area in thbe Areas file.

+I added the proper Views file, and the deleted the Data and Models Folder.

+I deleted the controllers folder, the updated the GitHub Repository for my new changes in the applpication.

+Assignment-2

+	Part II

+	2023-03-26

+1214

+First I built the application to see if it was still working, which it was of cource.
+Then, I created the migrations file, modified the database name and saved.

+Using the NuGet Package Manager Console, I added the Migration file.
+20230330215833_AddDefaultIdentityMigrationDesign.cs

+Moving on to update the database through the PM Console, then I ran the application.

+1223

+I added a new table to the DB by creating a Category Model and push it to the DB, then I added a new class file to the .Models project which I mmodified.

+Then, I added the migration file via PM Console, updated the database confirmed the new Categories table via the SQL SOE and pushed commits.

+1232

+After I created the Category.cs file, I added it to the ApplicationDbContext.
+I added a new folder named 'Repository', and added an 'IRepository' folder inside it.

+Also added, a folder named IRepository.cs an interface, to the folder itself.
+After which, I modifies it because, it can be used on the Category class to do all the CRUD operations.